milazzom/apcv_405_devops/labs/Lab1_Download_and_install_tools.md

 ### 4. Submit a Screenshot

 Take a screenshot showing the output of both `git --version` and `docker --version` commands in your terminal.
 Submit this screenshot as proof of successful installation.
+Take a screenshot of the output of the Nginx container within your web browser.